 - Pre-screen your customers before sending them online.
 Pre-screening ensures Only your happiest customers are sent to Yelp to rate you online.
 Dissatisfied customers are given a platform to voice their concerns, and their feedback is directly internally so you can use it to improve your business.
 Interested?
-There’s a free trial you can use to make this happen automatically.
+There’s a Yelp review management tool you can use to make this happen automatically.

 - Provide them with a direct link to the site you want feedback on.
 Make it as easy on your customers as possible by providing them with a direct link.
 Learn how to create that direct link and get more information on obtaining 5-star reviews.

 Elite Yelpers are not compensated for their elite-status.
 However, there are Yelp-organized parties the top Elites are invited to at no charge.